Probate Q&A Series

 Step 1: Prepare and File the Petition

-File a petition for administration.
-If there is a will, file the original will along with a death certificate certified by the state or county vital records office.
+File an application for letters.
+If there is a will, file the original will along with a certified death certificate.
 If there is no will, file a certified death certificate.
 Include a list of heirs at law and next of kin, their addresses, and relationship to the decedent.
 Attach any required bond form if the clerk sets bond.

 Step 2: Serve Notice